nikitavoloboev/data/focusing/rules.md

 - Value each animal’s life as equal to that of my own.
 Don't eat anyone.
 - Minimize suffering caused to other people.
 Be conscious of other people's feelings.

+## Finance
+- Track every purchase made with YNAB.
+Put every purchase in its respective category.
+- Adhere to [my budget](../finance/finance.md) that I set for each of the categories.
+If there is no budget left for eating out.
+Don't eat out.
+- Keep digital receipts of expensive purchases for warranty (scan it, if it's in paper).

 ## Code
 - Write code to be read by other people.
 Prefer to be explicit over implicit.
 [Readability Matters More Than Correctness](https://xph.us/2017/04/23/readability.html)
 - Make the code run first.
 Then make it fast (if necessary).